 Platelet-rich plasma (PRP) injections have been used for years to support the healing process for musculoskeletal injuries.
-David Harshfield, MD, MS, and the team at Arkansas Regenerative Medical Centers in Fayetteville, Arkansas, use PRP injections and therapies to help you recover from injuries and repair damaged tissue throughout your body.
+The team at Arkansas Regenerative Medical Centers in Fayetteville, Arkansas, use PRP injections and therapies to help you recover from injuries and repair damaged tissue throughout your body.
 Call Arkansas Regenerative Medical Centers or schedule a consultation online today to learn how PRP can enhance your health and wellness.

 Your blood is primarily liquid, but it also includes solid cells such as your platelets and white and red blood cells.
 Your platelets, which help your blood clot, also carry large quantities of human growth factors, proteins that are critical to your healing process.

 PRP is a serum made from your blood that contains much higher quantities of platelets than a normal blood sample.
 Dr. Harshfield or another medical professional at Arkansas Regenerative Medical Centers takes a sample of your blood and separates it using a centrifuge.
 Then after the platelets and other blood cells have been extracted from your blood, the doctor combines the platelets with the liquid part of your blood, creating the PRP serum.